Parking tickets are hideously expensive. They can take months to reverse, so to avoid them, PARK RIGHT. It's that simple.

 Waiting.
 This basically means stopping your car by the roadside and either parking (when you leave your car) or waiting while still in your car.

 Stopping.
-This covers every type of stopping your vehicle (other than if stuck in traffic) except for in emergencies or to pick up an obstruction from the road.
+This covers every type of stopping your vehicle, other than if you're stuck in traffic, it's an emergency or you're stopping to pick up an obstruction from the road.

 Can I park on the pavement?

 You must not park partially or wholly on the pavement in London, and should not do so elsewhere unless signs permit it.